drcandacemakedamoore/cleanX/paper/paper.md

-Algorithms that rely on shape detection may be accomplished with contrast and positional invariance, but many neural networks or radiomics algorithms can and should not be insensitive contrast or position.
+Algorithms that rely on shape detection may be accomplished with contrast and positional invariance, but many neural networks or radiomics algorithms should not be insensitive contrast or position.
 Thus scales like MIDaR [@Harvey2019] are necessary but not sufficient to describe data.
-Despite the specific nature of quality issues for each model, some potential data contamination problems should be cleaned out of imaging datasets for most algorithms.
+Despite the specific nature of quality issues for each model, potential data contamination problems should be cleaned out of imaging datasets for most algorithms.

 In the case of radiological datasets, the task of data cleaning involves checking the accuracy of labelling and/or the quality of the images themselves.
 Potential problems inside the images themselves in large datasets include the inclusion of "out of domain data" and "label leakage".
-Some types of "out of domain data" may not be apparent to non-radiologists and have been a particular problem in datasets web-scraped together by non-radiologists [@Tizhoosh2021].
+Certain types of "out of domain data" may not be apparent to non-radiologists and have been a particular problem in datasets web-scraped together by non-radiologists [@Tizhoosh2021].